 There are a number of refrigerator door locks out there and as far as I know, none of them are illegal to use in most countries.

 In case you have a small child you can use an adjustable peel and stick safety lock.
 These are usually made of plastic and both keyed and non-keyed models are available on the market.
-In the latter case you just have to squeeze onto the bottom and top buttons to open the fridge.
+In the latter case, you just have to squeeze onto the bottom and top buttons to open the fridge.
 It’s a perfect way to baby-proof the fridge.
-You can also use it on your freezer.
+You can also use it to lock your freezer.

 If you are more of a visual type of person, check out this video to see how it works:

 For greater security, you can use a heavy-duty refrigerator door lock with a padlock.
 It’s pretty strong and much more durable than plastic locks and works on side-by-side refrigerators too.
-It is a great choice to prevent the fridge from opening by an adult.
+It’s a great choice to prevent the fridge from being opened by an adult.

 Possible Consequences of Putting a Lock On the Fridge